IRCAD-IHU/sight-doc/CodingStyle/src/03-cpp-style.rst

 In-class member initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-.. rule :: Always initialize member variables in-class at declaration.
+.. rule :: Favor initializion of member variables in-class at declaration.

-    you should always initialize your member variables in-class as shown below.
+    You should favor in-class initialization for your member variables as shown below.

     .. code-block :: cpp